YiqunZhang/ENGN6250-Toolkit/System_Thinking_Map.md

 After all brainstorm and discussion, a highly completed system thinking map appear on the white board.
 This is a work done together and everyone can make comments about the map and record the comments on the notebook.

 ## Discussion and Review
+In this stage, everyone is invited to share their opinions about the game and answer some questions.
+The questions can be presented on the screen and there is 15 minutes thinking time for everyone consider the questions following:
+1. If there is some dropping records and comments made by you on the notebook, explain why making the decisions.
+2. What systems or entities are the most important in this topic, and what are the least important and why?
+3. Do you think some connection or systems can be improved in current map?
+Why?
+4. What can you learn from this activity about the system thinking?
+5. What will you do system thinking in the future work?
+6. Which partner do the best in this activity and how can you learn from him or her?
+(Optional)If someone is considered as the one who do the best in this activity, some award like gifts or cash can be added to encourage motivation of participation.